 What makes a good bagel?

-- Recipe and Ingredients; The percentage of ingredient to each other know as “Bakers Percentage” is key in this recipe.
+- Recipe and Ingredients; The percentage of ingredients to each other know as”Bakers Percentage” is key in this recipe.
 The ingredients are few but each one plays an important role in the final flavor and texture of the bagel.
 Bread Flour is used for its higher protein content making for a chewy dense baked good.
 The Barley Malt Syrup provides food for the yeast but is used for its subtle sweetness and the ability to caramelize and brown the crust as the bagel bakes.
-The small amount of Instant Yeast in the dough, works to convert the sugars to carbon dioxide to lighten the bagel crumb.
+The small amount of Instant Yeast in the dough works to convert the sugars to carbon dioxide to lighten the bagel crumb.
 The Sea Salt balances out the flavor making for a savory eating experience.

 - Hydration of the dough; The percentage of Water to Flour is the basis of every bread recipe.
-Low hydrated dough produce a dense crumb and highly hydrated dough produce an open crumb.
+Low hydrated dough produces a dense crumb and highly hydrated dough produce an open crumb.
 Bagels are a low hydrated dough.
 This recipe is 56% hydration.
 This means the dough will feel very dry and stiff until the dough is well kneaded.
 Kneading takes much more physical effort on the part of the baker.
 Using your body weight and leverage to knead is recommended and required.
 Do not attempt to use a mixer to knead the dough.
 The mixer will either break or burnout if used.

-- Hand Shaped; The bagel are shaped into round balls after the first bulk fermentation.
+- Hand Shaped; The bagel is shaped into round balls after the first bulk fermentation.
 Left to rest for 10 minutes covered with plastic wrap and then shaped into ropes about 9 to 10-inches long before having the ends sealed together to form the traditional ring shape.
 Traditional bagels have large holes in them.
 Allowing for the entire surface of the bagel to caramelize and develop a crispy crusty finish.

-- Hearth Baking the Bagels; Finally the shaped and boiled bagels go on the water soaked Bagel Boards with or without topping before heading to be baked in a 475°F (246°C) preheated oven fitted with a baking stone.
+- Hearth Baking the Bagels; Finally the shaped and boiled bagels go on the water-soaked Bagel Boards with or without topping before heading to be baked in a 475°F (246°C) preheated oven fitted with a baking stone.
 The bagels bake for 3 to 4 minutes on the Bagel Board, which dries and sets the crust, before being flipped over and onto the baking stone for its final baking period.

 What about the toppings?
 I’ve gone with the basic traditional toppings for the bagels.
 Salt, Sesame, and Poppy coat the exterior of the bagels.
 No sprinkling here!
 The key is to completely coat each bagel with the topping of choice after it comes out of the hot water bath.
 Though for me I only dip one side of the bagel in the Coarse Sea Salt.
-The other topping I go all out and pack on as many seeds that will stick, you want the poppy bagel tasting like poppy.
+The other topping I go all out and pack on as many seeds that will stick, you want the poppy bagel tasting like a poppy.
 I purchase my toppings at the local Indian Market.
 The seeds are always fresh and very economical.
 Choose the Natural Sesame Seeds for their amazing flavor.

 Note: Traditional Bagels are a daily bread meant to be enjoyed the same day they are made.
 Tradition bagels don’t have a long shelf life and should be placed into an airtight plastic freezer bag and frozen after they have cooled to room temperature after baking.
 Thaw the bagels in the plastic bag before splitting and toasting to revive the crust and crumb for you to enjoy.

-The equipment needed to make bagels are very simple though there might be a few item you don’t have.
-Such as a Bagel Boards, Baking Stone, and Baking Peel.
-The baking stone I recommend is the “Old Stone Oven Rectangular Pizza Stone”, 14 1/2″ x 16 1/2″ and can be order on Amazon along with a baking peel.
+The equipment needed to make bagels are very simple though there might be a few items you don’t have.
+Such as Bagel Boards, Baking Stone, and Baking Peel.
+The baking stone I recommend is the “Old Stone Oven Rectangular Pizza Stone”, 14 1/2″ x 16 1/2″ and can be ordered on Amazon along with a baking peel.
 The Bagel Boards are something you can make with a very small investment and a little Arts and Craft project on your part.
 The instructions to make the Bagel Boards are below: